cvs-health/testaro/README.md

 A typical use for an `expect` property is checking the correctness of a Testaro test.
 Thus, the validation jobs in the `validation/tests/jobs` directory all contain `test` acts with `expect` properties.
 See the “Validation” section below.

+When a `test` act has an `expect` property, the result for that act has an `expectations` property reporting whether the expectations were satisfied.
+The value of `expectations` is an array of objects, one object per expectation.
+Each object includes a `property` property identifying the expectation, and a `passed` property with `true` or `false` value reporting whether the expectation was satisfied.
+If applicable, it also has other properties identifying what was expected and what was actually reported.

 ## Execution

 ### Introduction